philc/book-notes/psychology/principles - ray dalio.md

 * Is Bridgewater like a family, or a team? he says "like a family business."
 There's deep connection and support, but they will (lovingly) cut a member who's not performing.
-* "For example, we put into place a policy that we would pay for half of practically any activities that people want to do together up to a set cap (we now support more than a hundred clubs and athletic and common-interest groups)."
+* "For example, we put into place a policy that we would pay for half of practically any activities that people want to do together up to a set cap."
 * Be loyal to the common mission and not to anyone who is not operating consistently within it
 * Be crystal clear on what the deal is
   * Make sure people give more consideration to others than they demand for themselves